 Provides a study of fitness and wellness and their relationship to a healthy lifestyle.
-Defines fitness and wellness evaluates the studentaapos;s level of fitness and wellness and motivates the student to incorporate physical fitness and wellness into daily living.
+Defines fitness and wellness evaluates the studentaapos:s level of fitness and wellness and motivates the student to incorporate physical fitness and wellness into daily living.
 A personal fitness/wellness plan is required for the 2-credit course.
-Lecture 1 hour.